citp/privacy-policy-historical/o/op/ope/openweathermap.org.md

-> *The following text is extracted and transformed from the openweathermap.org privacy policy that was archived on 2014-07-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140712141849id_/http%3A//openweathermap.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the openweathermap.org privacy policy that was archived on 2015-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150509111859id_/http%3A//openweathermap.org/privacy-policy) for the most accurate reproduction.*

 # Privacy policy

-##  Privacy policy

 ###  1\.
 Introduction